publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptB/spt1/m__us_usc_t42_s622.md

 >     “(a) __In General.—__

->     Except as otherwise provided in this section, the amendments made by this Act \[enacting [section 673c of this title][/us/usc/t42/s673c], amending this section and sections 629h, 671, and 675 of this title, and repealing [section 673c of this title][/us/usc/t42/s673c]\] shall take effect on October 1, 2006, and shall apply to payments under parts B and E of title IV of the Social Security Act \[this part and part E of this subchapter\] for calendar quarters beginning on or after such date, without regard to whether regulations to implement the amendments are promulgated by such date.
+>     Except as otherwise provided in this section, the amendments made by this Act \[enacting [section 673c of this title][/us/usc/t42/s673c], amending this section and sections 629h, 671, and 675 of this title, and repealing [section 673c of this title][/us/usc/t42/s673c]\] shall take effect on October 1, 2006, and shall apply to payments under parts B and E of title IV of the Social Security Act \[[42 U.S.C.
+620][/us/usc/t42/s620] et seq., 670 et seq.\] for calendar quarters beginning on or after such date, without regard to whether regulations to implement the amendments are promulgated by such date.

 >     “(b) __Delay Permitted If State Legislation Required.—__